 - You would be responsible for the balance of the term of the agreement.
 So if you

-cancelled after 6 months, you would owe us another 6 months.
+canceled after six months, you would owe us another six months.

 - Will the HIPAA Hosting agreement be under the name of your company or under the name of your client (which means that they would be paying the monthly bill)?